-The images in Figure 3.3 show the visibility on one of the best and one of the worst days for the year, December 18^{th} and February 26^{th} , respectively.
+The images in Figure 3.3 show the visibility on one of the best and one of the worst days for the year, December 13^{th} and December 11^{th} , respectively.

-Figure 3.3: Denver Camera images of the best (left) and worst (right) visibility days in Denver during 2019.
+Figure 3.3: Denver Camera images of the best (left) and worst (right) visibility days in Denver during 2022.

 These two pictures are images made by the web camera at the visibility monitor located at 1901 E. 13th Avenue in Denver, and are centered on the Federal Building at 1929 Stout Street (see Figure 3.2, the camera follows the transmissometer path).
 The difference in these two pictures is not just the brightness but the detail that can be seen between the two images.
 On the best day, buildings can be clearly resolved, and the Front Range is visible.
 On the worst day, however, contrast between buildings is lower, and the Front Range is obscured.
+The beta extinction values at 1 P.M. for December 11, 2022 (best day) and December 13, 2022 (worst day) were 0.018 and 0.225 inverse kilometers, respectively.